Akmahuta/printf/README.md

 printf Project at ALX Software Engineering by  team: Monday Odoh, ABDULKADIR BADAMASI.

-This team project is part of the first print ALX software Engineering curriculum. _printf replicates the C standard library printf() function.
+This team project is part of the first printf ALX software Engineering curriculum. _printf replicates the C standard library printf() function.

 What you should learn from this project:

-How to use git in a team setting
-Applying variadic functions to a big project
+How to collaboratively use git in a team setting Applying variadic functions to a big project
 The complexities of printf
 Managing a lot of files and finding a good workflow